Shop by Room ➜ Bedroom ➜ Mattresses

 Natural latex is the same thing as natural rubber.
 It comes from the Hevea brasiliensis tree.
 It is a milky white liquid that can be baked to form a springy, foam-like substance.
 There are two types, depending on how it is processed— Dunlop and Talalay.
 Read about the difference here.
 FYI, natural rubber latex is often confused with synthetic (human-made) latex, which is made of the chemical mixture styrene-butadiene— but they’re obviously very different!

-It lasts longer!
+Longer than a standard polyurethane foam mattress does.
 Polyurethane foam is typically rated to last 8-10 years before it breaks down and needs replacing, whereas latex lasts 10-12 years.

-Is soy foam non toxic?
+Are soy mattresses non toxic?

 Unfortunately, no. This is still polyurethane foam, with a small amount of soybean mixed in to give the illusion of a healthier product.
 One exception is 100% plant based foam in White Lotus mattresses (listed above).

-Are there alternatives to chemical flame retardants?
+Are there natural flame retardants?

 Flame retardants are required in mattresses sold in the US.
 Chemical Flame Retardants, which are endocrine disruptors and carcinogens, have been the standard for decades.
 Luckily, the natural and organic mattress industry has replaced these with wool or graphite powder.
 You can also obtain a doctor’s note to get a mattress made without any flame retardants, even wool, from certain companies.